Website icon Xpert.Digital

 Robots Call Americans an Average Eight Times a Month

-While Americans are less likely to talk on the phone, robots seem to be more interested.
-An analysis by anti-spam app provider Hiya found that 26.3 billion calls were made by machines in the US in 2018 - and that most of the robots weren't doing anything good.
+While Americans are talking on the phone less often, robots seem to be more interested in doing so.
+An analysis by spam protection app provider Hiya found that 26.3 billion calls were made by machines in the US in 2018 – and that most of these robots weren't doing anything good.

-The company estimates that the number of robocalls has increased by 46 percent compared to 2017.
-Given that there were 274 million cell phone users in the U.S. in 2018, robots called each cell phone user an average of eight times per month.
-Robots have been used to scam people with fake vouchers or lottery winnings.
-Other phone users were charged fees when they called back a foreign number.
+The company estimates that the number of robocalls increased by 46 percent compared to 2017.
+Given that there were 274 million mobile phone users in the US in 2018, robots called each mobile phone user an average of eight times per month.
+Robots were used to scam people with fake coupons or lottery winnings.
+Other phone users were charged fees for calling back foreign numbers.

-According to Hiya, the largest segment of calls from robots was just annoying spam (32.1 percent), while actual fraud cases amounted to an estimated 25.5 percent of all robocalls.
-Another 24.7 percent of calls were made by telemarketing machines.
+According to Hiya, the largest segment of robot calls was simply annoying spam (32.1 percent), while actual fraudulent calls accounted for an estimated 25.5 percent of all robocalls.
+A further 24.7 percent of calls were made by telemarketing machines.

-Texas was the state most targeted by robocalls in 2018, in part due to the fact that a common scam used by the machines was to call people and tell them they wanted a free trip or something similar with Dallas-based Southwest Airlines won.
+Texas was the state most targeted by robocalls in 2018, partly due to the fact that it was a common scam for the machines to call people and tell them they had won a free trip or something similar with the Dallas-based company Southwest Airlines.

 While Americans talk on the phone less often, robots seem to be more keen to do so.
 An analysis by spam protection app provider Hiya has found that 26.3 billion calls were placed by machines in the US in 2018 – and that most robots were up to no good.